OAGi/Score/docs/user_guide/index.rst

    1. Bottom pagination bar.

-   2. Sorting the results by clicking on a column, such as the “DEN” or “Updated on” columns.
+   2. Sorting the results by clicking on a column, such as the "DEN" or "Updated on" columns.
 Clicking the column name multiple times will toggle between the ascending and descending sorting.

    3. Search function which allows you to find an ASCCP via its Property